Main towns: St. Moritz, Davos

 Because of the excellent public transport, a car is not a necessity to explore Graubünden.

-If you plan to drive in winter, note that many passes will be closed.
-You will have to use a car train to cross the mountain range between the Engadine and the north of Graubünden, and also to enter Graubünden from the west (Oberalp Pass).
+If you plan to drive in winter, mind that many passes will be closed.
+You'll have to use a car train to cross the mountain range between the Engadine and the north of Graubünden.
 Also, some main roads in the higher valleys may be covered with snow, so your vehicle and driving skills need to be up to those conditions.

 Train passes

-We think that the best time for a stay in Graubünden is early January to late February, mid April to late October and late December.
+I think that the best times for a stay in Graubünden are early January to late February, mid April to late October and late December.
 That's because nature and outdoor activities are the main reasons to visit this canton.
-To us, Graubünden's scenery is less appealing from March to mid-April, and from November to mid-December.
+Graubünden's scenery is slightly less appealing from March to mid-April, and from November to mid-December.

 Winter holidays in Graubünden